dariusmehri/Illegal-Conversions-in-NYC-and-the-Shift-from-Outer-to-Inner-Boroughs/README.md

 <img width="1065" height="657" alt="image" src="https://github.com/user-attachments/assets/ca60d968-367a-4323-9f8a-b42c6ab78100" />

+While one- and two-family homes and walk-up apartments still accounted for a significant share of activity—approximately 43% in Queens—the dominance of these building types declined compared to the 1990s, indicating a gradual diversification of conversion patterns.
+At the same time, Brooklyn neighborhoods such as Williamsburg and Greenpoint began to appear among the top hotspots, with 17% of affected buildings consisting of two-family homes and walk-up apartments.
+This reflects the early stages of gentrification-driven pressure, where rising rents incentivized the internal subdivision of existing units rather than the horizontal expansion more common in Queens.
+Building age patterns further support this transition, with Queens showing a reduced share of pre-war buildings (33%), while Brooklyn’s pre-war stock (19%) provided a foundation for higher-density modifications.
+Overall, the 2000s represent a transitional period in which traditional outer-borough conversion patterns persisted, while new, density-driven dynamics began to take hold in emerging inner-borough markets.

+image here

 #### 2010s
 In the 2010s, illegal conversion violations shifted decisively to the inner boroughs, with Brooklyn (35.5%) and Manhattan (26.5%) overtaking Queens (23.4%), while The Bronx accounted for 10.6%.
 This reversal from the 2000s was driven by rising rents, gentrification, and stronger enforcement in dense, high-demand areas, alongside the growth of short-term rental platforms like Airbnb, which created additional financial incentives to subdivide or repurpose units—sometimes illegally—particularly in high-tourism neighborhoods, further concentrating violations in the inner boroughs.